Dxrksvng/Healtcare-Super-ai-ss5/README.md

-# 🤖 Tao Tun Chatbot — Smart Thai Voice & Text Assistant
+# 🤖 Tao Tun Chatbot — Super AI SS5 Project

-> A modern, modular Thai chatbot platform powered by speech recognition, text-to-speech, and webhook-driven intelligence.
+> A smart Thai voice & text chatbot developed as part of **Super AI Engineer Season 5**

 ---

+## 🏆 Project Background

+**Tao Tun Chatbot** is a project developed under the **Super AI Engineer Season 5 (SS5)** program — a national-level AI talent development initiative focused on building real-world AI solutions.

+This project is inspired by the concept of:

+> 🧓 *AI-powered Elderly Care & Palliative Preparation System*

+The goal is to create an intelligent assistant that helps support communication, accessibility, and digital interaction—especially for Thai users, including the elderly.

+---

 ## 🚀 Overview

-**Tao Tun Chatbot** is a versatile conversational AI system designed for seamless interaction in **Thai language**, supporting both **text-based** and **voice-based** communication.
+**Tao Tun Chatbot** is a modular conversational AI system that enables users to interact via:

-This project combines multiple technologies into a unified architecture:
+* 💬 Text

-* 🎙️ Speech-to-Text (STT)
+* 🎙️ Voice (Speech-to-Text)
-* 🔊 Text-to-Speech (TTS)
+* 🔊 Audio responses (Text-to-Speech)
-* 🌐 Webhook-based AI logic (e.g., n8n workflows)
-* 🖥️ Multiple frontend interfaces

-The goal is simple:

-> Deliver a natural, flexible, and extensible chatbot experience tailored for real-world Thai users.
+It integrates multiple components into a seamless pipeline using webhook-based logic (e.g., n8n), making it flexible and extensible for various applications.

 ---